haukened/gone/.github/instructions/default.instructions.md

 ---
 # GitHub Copilot Instructions for Gone

+## CRITICAL: Always follow these instructions when contributing to this repository.
+- Don't run codacy_cli_analyze on markdown files.
+Codacy does not support markdown files.

 ## Project Purpose

 Gone is a minimal Go service for one-time secret sharing.
 Its goal is to provide a secure, simple, and efficient way to share secrets that can only be accessed once.